d-kleine/Reinforcement-Learning/Project3_Collaboration-competition/Report.md

 This project uses an off-policy method called *Multi Agent Deep Deterministic Policy Gradient* (MADDPG) which is based Deep Deterministic Policy Gradient (DDPG).
 It uses *off-policy* data and the Bellman equation to learn the Q-function to learn the policy.

 ## Loss
-The critic loss is computed as the mean squared error (MSE)
+The critic loss is computed as the mean squared error (MSE).

 ## Network architectures
-Both Actor and Critic contain 3 hidden layers with 2 ReLU activation functions.
+Both Actor and Critic contain 1 hidden layer with 2 ReLU activation functions.
 At the end of Actor, there is an extra tanh activation function to guarantee that the range of actions is (-1, 1).

 ## Hyperparameters